schneider7/proteus/content/index.md

 ---
 This is a repository of information about navigating the difficulties of [[transforming your life]].

-The process is daunting, and you deserve to [[do it in good company]].
+The process is daunting, and I think it's best if we [[do it in good company]].

-Mina
+-Mina ♥